 It's not easy to quit your job for the reason "I need me time."
 It's even harder as a woman to pull that initial trigger, and to internalize society's reactions to an unemployed woman versus an unemployed man.
-This is the sister article to my previous post, What I've Done in a Year Since Quitting my Job, focusing on gender bias experiences I've had since quitting my job.

 Preface: It's really hard to talk about women's issues

-It's hard.
 Because talking about women's equality, women's differences, women's feelings, is awkward, when it shouldn't be.
 Because talking about it makes it seem like you're weak or whining.
 Because it's not overt or black-and-white, but hard to put a finger on.
 Because there's women who have it so much worse than you, who are single working moms or are physically abused, and you don't feel right complaining.
 Because phrases like "you're so sensitive" and "you take things so personally" are too common.

-In addition, with the current attention to diversity and equality, it's a subject that's tip-toed around for fear of being misinterpreted and sued.
+Ironically, with the current attention to diversity and equality, it's a subject that's tip-toed around for fear of being misinterpreted and sued.
 That makes it harder to address fully head-on.

 It's my strong belief that in order to change society in favor of true gender equality, we need to fix subtle biases.
 Our next generation is soaking up these biases and the best gift we can give them is leading by example.